ngaut/stackvm/spec.md

     ]
   }
 }
+6. reasoning
+Purpose: Provides a detailed explanation of the plan's reasoning, analysis, and steps.

+Parameters:

+explanation: A string containing the reasoning and analysis for the plan.
+dependency_analysis: A string or structured data describing the dependencies between different steps or sub-queries in the plan.

+Example:

+json
+Copy code
+{
+  "type": "reasoning",
+  "parameters": {
+    "explanation": "To determine the population of the capital city of the third largest neighboring country of France by area, we will follow these steps:\n1.
+Retrieve a list of France's neighboring countries sorted by area.\n2.
+Identify the third largest country from this list.\n3.
+Find the capital city of the identified country.\n4.
+Retrieve population data for the capital city.\n5.
+Extract and validate the population number.\n6.
+Format the final answer.", "dependency_analysis": "Step 2 depends on Step 1.\nStep 3 depends on Step 2.\nStep 4 depends on Step 3.\nStep 5 depends on Step 4.\nStep 6 depends on Step 5."
+  }
+}
 Parameters and Variable References
 Parameters can be either direct values or variable references.
 To reference a variable, use a dictionary with the key "var" and the variable name as the value.